 The serrated edge gets its slicing ability from a number of factors.
 The high points of the serrations touch the material first, giving those points higher pressure per area than if the same pressure was applied to a plain blade.
 This allows the serration to puncture more easily.

 Additionally, serrations are typically chisel-ground into the blade, meaning they are thinner (and thus cut better) than the comparable plain blade.
 Chisel-ground just means that one side of the blade is sharpened to an angle, like 25º and the other is flat.
-(Read more about knife sharpening angles here.)
+(Read more about knife sharpening angles.)

-Tomatoes are best sliced with a serrated knife because a smooth bladed chef’s knife (the one that is never sharp enough) will succeed in only smashing the soft skinned tomato meanwhile the serrated knife blade with slice through it like butter.
+Tomatoes are best sliced with a serrated knife because a smooth bladed chef’s knife (the one that is never sharp enough) will succeed in only smashing the soft-skinned tomato meanwhile the serrated knife blade will slice through it like butter.